-As usual, pardon the pyjama pants.
+As usual, pardon the bedclothes.
 My sleep is a little askew at the moment.
 In the context of the song, it’s almost like a Beach Boys vocal harmony moment or something, which is pretty bizarre for me.
 But I like it.

 On a different note, if you make music and you have a soul, watching disBand on MuchMusic will probably make you want to kill yourself.

 This is the show that gave us the “band” Stereos, who are responsible for some of the most repugnant, insipid, shit-caked pop “music” ever produced.
 And I mean that with my whole heart.
 Their songs are so horrific, they’re an insult to most of the rest of the stuff that falls into the category of bad music, which will now need to be re-classified as “sort of tolerable compared to Stereos”.

 Kind of like the time I went camping in 2002.
 It wasn’t a great trip.
 I didn’t know many of the people I was with and I ended up drinking so much I literally couldn’t see or stand up for a while.
 But before things got out of hand, one of my fellow campers presented a jug of some weird bastardized Long Island Iced Tea mixture he’d made himself.
 It tasted disgusting.
 Later I took another swig from that jug after drinking a bunch of straight eighty-proof liquor and it was transformed into the best thing I’d ever tasted.